Posthumous sperm retrieval: Cases

-Intracytoplasmic sperm injection, the most common method of fertilisation using posthumously extracted sperm.
+Intracytoplasmic sperm injection, the most common method of fertilization using posthumously extracted sperm.

-The first successful retrieval of sperm from a cadaver was reported in 1980, in a case involving a 30-year-old man who became brain dead following a motor vehicle accident and whose family requested sperm preservation.
+The first successful retrieval of sperm from a cadaver was performed by the California Cryobank in 1980, in a case involving a 30-year-old man who became brain dead following a motor vehicle accident and whose family requested sperm preservation.
 The first successful conception using sperm retrieved post-mortem was reported in 1998, leading to a successful birth the following year.
 Since 1980, a number of requests for the procedure have been made, with around one third approved and performed.
 Gametes have been extracted through a variety of means, including removal of the epididymis, irrigation or aspiration of the vas deferens, and rectal probe electroejaculation.
 Since the procedure is rarely performed, studies on the efficacy of the various methods have been fairly limited in scope.

 While medical literature recommends that extraction take place no later than 24 hours after death, motile sperm has been successfully obtained as late as 36 hours after death, generally regardless of the cause of death or method of extraction.
 Up to this limit, the procedure has a high success rate, with sperm retrieved in nearly 100% of cases, and motile sperm in 80–90%.
 There is currently little precedent for successful insemination using sperm harvested after 36 hours.
 New technologies are being researched that could make this a routine reality, in turn creating new ethical dilemmas.
 Retrievals up to 72 hours after death are said to be possible.

 If the sperm is viable, fertilisation is generally achieved through intracytoplasmic sperm injection, a form of in vitro fertilisation.
 The success rate of in vitro fertilisation remains unchanged regardless of whether the sperm was retrieved from a living or dead donor.

 A marginal procedure for years, the number of retrievals has recently increased in Israel, aided by permissive legislation since the 2000s and a number of high-profile cases of young men dying in armed conflict.
 From the Hamas attacks on Israel in October 2023 up to July 2024, the sperm of 170 young men has been retrieved, according to the Israel ministry of health, about 15 times the number for the same period in previous years.